prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/structure/checkpoint.md

 ### Iterate

-Expand the HTML structure of your website to resemble the HTML structure of https://prof-rossetti.github.io/student-site/, but use your own content.
+Expand the HTML structure of your website as desired to meet project expectations.
+If you have not yet planned and designed your website, instead you may practice by expanding the HTML structure of your website to resemble that of https://prof-rossetti.github.io/student-site/, but using your own content.

 Refer to http://www.w3schools.com/html/default.asp for HTML guidance.